riceissa/issarice.com/wiki/sleep-schedule.md

 This page is about my sleep schedule, i.e. the times of day during which I sleep.

-As of October 2017, I've been going to sleep between 10 PM and 11 PM and waking up between 7 AM and 9 AM.
+As of October 2017, I've been going to sleep between 10 PM and 1 AM and waking up between 7 AM and 9 AM.
 I have been roughly keeping this schedule for several months, although I don't have a record of when exactly it began.